MaxKXIV/school-registration-system/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npm run init-students`

+Runs the initDB.js file and inserts student data into the students table

 ## ER Diagram
 <img src='./images/er-diagram.png'/>